 Nearly all disability benefits have a duration cap and will eventually end, whether or not the worker has recovered completely from their injuries.
 Even permanent partial disability benefits tend to end after a few years, if not sooner.
 Only permanent total disability benefits will last for years or decades, but, even then, some states will end the benefits once the worker reaches retirement age.

 Returning to work in a normal capacity can be impossible for some injured workers.
 In such a situation, workers’ compensation benefits should provide vocational retraining benefits that allow the injured worker to learn new or improved trade skills to seek gainful employment at the same or better pay rate they earned before their accident.
 Vocational retraining does not need to be in the same industry, either.
 For example, an injured construction worker could receive financial aid to complete a computer science degree that would allow them to work in a sedentary office setting.

 Rehabilitation benefits can also include extensive therapies, especially for workers who suffered a mental health difficulty due to work.
 Many first responders who are traumatized by what they see while working can qualify for psychological therapy sessions through workers’ comp, for example.

 4. Death Benefits

-The Law Offices of Nathaniel F. Hansford, LLC provides thorough representation for clients who have suffered on-the-job injuries.
-If you have been injured at work, we can discuss your options for various workers’ comp benefits.
-Our Atlanta workers’ comp lawyers will gather evidence, help you file the complex legal paperwork, and represent you in workers’ compensation hearings.
-We will help you as you seek the financial relief you need to recover and move forward with your life.
+Not sure what workers’ compensation benefits are available to you if any?
+The Law Offices of Nathaniel F. Hansford, LLC in Atlanta provides thorough representation for clients who have suffered on-the-job injuries around the city.
+If you have been injured at work, we can discuss your options for various workers’ comp benefits, help you create a claim or file, and much more.